amolood/brqsms-wordpress/README.md

-# BrqSMS — WordPress Mobile Number Signup and Login
+# BrqSMS — WordPress Mobile Number Signup and Login (Sudanese Provider)

 > Passwordless, mobile-first signup and login for WordPress.
 Users register and authenticate with their phone number and a one-time password (OTP) delivered over SMS through the **BrqSMS** gateway.